Hong-Da Chin’s Biography

 Recent performances of Chin’s music include A Withering Sunflower with Uneven Legs for Chinese flute solo and 14 musicians at NEOSonicFest with Cleveland Chamber Symphony under the baton of Steven Smith on March 2016 and at the Café MoMus concert at Cincinnati Conservatory of Music under the baton of AikKhai Pung on October 2015, both featuring Chin as the solo Chinese flutist. …the clock is ticking… for string quartet was performed at the 33rd Asian Composers League International Festival and Conference on 2015 in the Philippines.
 Chin’s folk opera The Mouse Deer and the Crocodile is currently being produced by the Thompson Street Opera Company at the Box Theatre at Stage 773.

 Chin earned his A.A from Del Mar College in Corpus Christi studying composition with Neil Flory, and flute with Joy Kairies, B.M. from the University of Houston studying composition with Rob Smith and flute with Jennifer Keeney, and M.M. from the University of Louisville studying composition with Steve Rouse and flute with Kathy Karr.
-Now in his fourth year of doctoral study at Bowling Green State University.
-He studies composition with Marilyn Shrude and Mikel Kuehn.
+He studied composition with Marilyn Shrude and Mikel Kuehn at Bowling Green State University.
+Chin earned a Doctor of Musical Arts from BGSU in December 2017.
 For more information, visit hongdachin.wordpress.com.

 Beyond his musical activities, Chin is an avid badminton player and he likes to memorize cards in his spare time.
 His best record of memorizing a deck of cards is 2 minutes and 4 seconds.